-Blair is the current chair of the architecture program.
+Blair is SALA’s current director, pro tem.
 He teaches design studios in both the Architecture and Environmental Design programs and coordinates and teaches design media courses at SALA.
 Blair currently leads a large UBC Teaching Learning Enhancement Fund Grant (TLEF) to increase opportunities for hands-on building, fabrication, making, and prototyping for students in all SALA programs.
 Blair was awarded the Killam Teaching Prize in 2019.

 He is also the director of HiLo Lab; a UBC SALA based collaborative research initiative that reckons with three interrelated ideas – the use of second stream materials in construction, providing designers and the community with greater access to digital design and fabrication processes, and the design and application of energy and material efficient methods for construction.
 Specifically, the HiLo Lab team is driven to generate sophisticated but universally accessible tool sets and strategies for efficiently and sustainably building using low-impact materials and techniques.
 The lab is a model for active learning, where student researchers engage design problems directly and work through challenges in an applied manner.
 The HiLo Lab was awarded the 2020 R&D Award from Architect magazine for Zippered Wood.
 HiLo’s work has been included in ACSA and ACADIA conferences, and was recently featured in Fabricate 2020, a triennial publication of cutting-edge built projects from both academia and practice (UCL Press).